RealityBending/RealityBending.github.io/content/post/2021-06-30-logo_meaning/index.md

 ### Beard

-In Greco-Roman antiquity, the beard was seen as the defining feature of a philosopher (see the [Philsopher's beard](https://en.wikipedia.org/wiki/Beard#The_%22Philosopher's_beard%22) on wikipedia), expressing the idea that philosophy is no mere intellectual hobby but rather a way of life that, by definition, transforms every aspect of one's behavior (including one's shaving habits).
+In Greco-Roman antiquity, the beard was seen as the defining feature of a philosopher (see the [Philosopher's beard](https://en.wikipedia.org/wiki/Beard#The_%22Philosopher's_beard%22) on wikipedia), expressing the idea that philosophy is no mere intellectual hobby but rather a way of life that, by definition, transforms every aspect of one's behavior (including one's shaving habits).

 Show me your beard and I'll tell you what philosopher you are:
 - Cynics had long dirty beards to indicate their *"strict indifference to all external goods and social customs"*